Skip to main content

 N.C.
 Gen. Stat.
 20-135.2A

-• Rural two-lane state highways -- soft shoulders, no rumble strips, limited lighting
+• Rural Piedmont state highways -- soft shoulders without rumble strips, limited lighting, and no guardrails on drop-offs

-If a road defect contributed to your rollover, the government entity responsible may share liability.
-Government claims have specific notice requirements and shorter deadlines.
+If a road defect -- inadequate banking, missing guardrail, deteriorated shoulder -- contributed to your rollover, the government entity responsible may share liability.
+Government claims against NCDOT and municipalities have specific 90-day notice requirements under G.S.
+44A-34 and the NC Tort Claims Act.
+Missing this deadline bars your claim.

 Proving Fault in Rollover Cases

-• Road analysis -- determining whether road conditions contributed
+• Road analysis -- determining whether road conditions, shoulder conditions, or inadequate design contributed

-Because multiple parties may share fault -- the other driver, the vehicle manufacturer, a tire company, or a government road authority -- these cases can involve complex multi-party litigation.
+Because multiple parties may share fault -- the other driver, the vehicle manufacturer, a tire company, or a government road authority -- rollover cases can involve complex multi-party litigation under the NC Products Liability Act.

 When You Should Consider a Lawyer